Tanushreechaudhary/The-Deceptive-Visualization/README.md

 ---

 ## Conclusion:
 #### In this project, we have focussed on the role of public and paid holidays in shaping a country's happiness.
 We observed that, countries with more paid holidays are performing good on happiness score as compared to more public holidays.
 Hence, governments of developing countries can take a note that if they want to make their citizens happy and productive, they should be offering more paid holidays per year.
+Because being happy is not just a personal matter, it's also an economic one!